Long Trail

 The Long Trail is a hiking trail located in Vermont, running the length of the state.
-It is the oldest long-distance trail in the United States, constructed between 1910 and 1930 by the Green Mountain Club.
+It is the oldest long-distance trail in the United States, constructed between 1910 and 1930 by the Green Mountain Club (GMC).
 The club remains the primary organization responsible for the trail, and is recognized by the state legislature as "the founder, sponsor, defender, and protector" of the Long Trail System.
+The long trail sees 410,000 people annually.

 History

 The Long Trail was conceived in 1909 by James P. Taylor who was at the time the assistant headmaster of Vermont Academy in Saxtons River, Vermont.
 Taylor lobbied other Vermont residents who shared his dream of a mission to "make the Vermont mountains play a larger part in the life of the people by protecting and maintaining the Long Trail system and fostering, through education, the stewardship of Vermont's hiking trails and mountains".
-In 1910, work began on the construction of America's first long-distance hiking path.
+On March 11, 1910, Taylor and twenty-five others met at the Van Ness House in Burlington, Vermont for the first meeting of the Green Mountain Club In 1912, work began on the construction of America's first long-distance hiking path.
 The GMC completed the Long Trail in 1930.

 Geography

 The Long Trail runs 273 miles (439 km) through the state of Vermont.
 It starts at the Massachusetts state line (at Clarksburg, Massachusetts), and runs north to the Canada–US border (in Jay, Vermont).
 It runs along the main ridge of the Green Mountains, coinciding with the Appalachian Trail (for which it served as the inspiration) for roughly 100 mi in the southern third of the state.
+About 23 mi, from Maine Junction to Sucker Brook, coincide with the North Country National Scenic Trail.
 Additionally, over 175 mi of side trails complete the Long Trail System.

 The Long Trail passes through six of the eight wilderness areas in the Green Mountain National Forest, including (from south to north) Glastenbury Wilderness, Lye Brook Wilderness, Peru Peak Wilderness, Big Branch Wilderness, Joseph Battell Wilderness, and Breadloaf Wilderness.
 It traverses most of the major summits in the Green Mountains, including (from south to north) Glastenbury Mountain, Stratton Mountain, Killington Peak, Mount Abraham, Mount Ellen, Camel's Hump, Mount Mansfield, and Jay Peak.